 Erskine students may complete the MATS, MAPM, MDiv, ThM, and DMin degrees as well as take courses toward the Seminary’s MACC degree program online, through Eskine Online.
 Some online courses follow the same academic calendar as on-campus courses, while other courses may be offered as 8-week intensives.
 Many traditional residential courses also make use of Erskine Online through hybrid or flipped models.
 The online classes use the Brightspace platform as the learning management system.
 Course access is restricted to registered students (and auditors).
 Once admitted into the Seminary, students are issued an Erskine email and a student ID number which provide access to online courses and the Seminary’s student portal.

-Admission requirements and registration procedures are the same as for in-person students.
-All student fees and charges for online students and courses are the same as those for in-person classes.
-The requirements for admission into the Seminary’s degree programs are evaluated by the director of admissions and the Graduate Committee (for master’s degrees) or the Post-Graduate Committee (ThM and DMin degrees).
+Admission requirements and registration procedures for online students are the same as for in-person students.
+Likewise, all student fees and charges for online students and courses are the same as those for in-person classes.
+The requirements for admission into the Seminary’s degree programs are evaluated by the admissions office and the Graduate Committee (for master’s degrees) or the Post-Graduate Committee (ThM and DMin degrees).

 Confirmation of Student Identity

 Erskine Online ensures that students who register in online courses are the same persons who participate and complete courses and receive course credit.
 Erskine Online verifies the identity of each student with every login attempt to both Erskine Online and the Erskine email system.